fischertechnik/FT-TXT/Checklist-Make-Update.md

     /opt/FT/TXT/arm-buildroot-linux-gnueabihf/sysroot/usr/lib/libc.so
 ```

-In Eclipse
+In Eclipse (eclipse-cpp-2019-06-R-linux-gtk-x86_64, workspace ~/eclipse)

 - Recompile all apps and libraries
+  - Select all projects and right click / Build Configurations / Clean App
+  - Select TxtControlMain and right click / Build Configurations / Build All
+- Check build dates of files in ~/Transfer
-- Copy from transfer folder to /lindata/transfer/TX2/buildroot-2018/FT-TXT/board/FT/TXT/rootfs/usr/lib
+- Copy from ~/Transfer to ~/FT-TXT/board/FT/TXT/rootfs/usr/lib
+  - run ~/Transfer/copy_there_release.sh
+- Check file date of libROBOProLib.so in ~/FT-TXT/board/FT/TXT/rootfs/usr/lib
-- ATTENTION: From 4.4.3 on, Michael Soegtrop builds ROBOProLib and MotorIOLib.
+- ATTENTION: From 4.4.3 on, Michael Soegtrop builds ROBOProLib.
   All other libs are provided binary by fischertechnik!

-In buildroot-2018/FT-TXT:
+In ~/FT-TXT:

 - ./Make-TXT-Buildroot-Incremental.sh
 - ./Make-TXT-UpdateScripts.sh
 - ./Sign-Connect-Reader.sh
 - ./Sign-TXT-UpdateScripts.sh
 - sudo ./Make-TXT-Image.sh
+- ./Copy-TXT-Update-To-Windows.sh

-In Windows VM
+In Windows
-- F:\TX2\buildroot-2018\FT-TXT\Copy-TXT-Update-ROBOPro.bat
+- D:\fischertechnik\Update\Copy-TXT-Update-ROBOPro.bat
 - Make a ROBOPro Release build
 - Do a FW Update
 - Check FW